josaum/zero-shot-gateaway/README.md

 ## 🚀 Features

 1.  **Learned Schemas**: Send any JSON event to `/ingest`.
 The system automatically learns the schema, tracks fields, and keeps a sample.
+2.  **Reflexive & Persistence**: Configuring the system via `SystemConfig` events triggers immediate self-reconfiguration.
+It emits the full learned ontology (TTL) and data history (JSON-LD) to a webhook on every change.
-2.  **Context-Aware Chat**: Talk to the system in natural language.
+3.  **Context-Aware Chat**: Talk to the system in natural language.
 It uses the learned schemas to understand what you want (Intent Detection) and extracts the necessary details (Slot Filling).

 4.  **Zero-Latency UI**: A real-time dashboard powered by HTMX that updates instantly as events arrive or chat occurs.